IUREDCap/redcap-etl-module/docs/DeveloperGuide.md

 * __tests/__ - test files
     * __unit/__ - unit tests
     * __web/__ - web tests (that access a running instance of the module)
-* __vendor/__ - development dependencies (if these have been installed), which are not committed to Git
+* __vendor/__ - production dependencies, which are committed to Git (development dependencies should not be committed to Git)
 * __web/__ - user web pages
     * __admin/__ - admin web pages

 Updating Dependencies
 --------------------------
-To avoid requiring Composer to be run when the module is installed, the non-development dependencies are copied to the __dependencies/__ directory, and this directory is committed to Git.
+To avoid requiring Composer to be run when the module is installed, dependencies are committed to Git, however, only the non-development dependencies should be committed to Git.
+Previsouly, the development dependencies were stored in a separate directory, but this approach did not work well with a security scanner that Vanderbilt started including in REDCap.

-The dependencies for development are stored in the __vendor/__ directory, and this directory is not committed to Git.
+To make sure only non-development dependencies are in the __vendor/__ directory, run the following command:
-To update the contents of the __dependencies__ directory, the following commands can be used from the top-level directory:

-    composer update
     composer install --no-dev
-    rm -rf dependencies
-    mv vendor dependencies
-    composer install

 To check for out of date dependencies, use: